Code-Institute-Submissions/SexualHealthDublin/README.md

 **Contact Us Modal, Button and Form**
 * **Plan**: I wanted the contact us button in the navbar to provide the user with a modal when clicked, and for the form to allow the user to input their name, email address, and a message.
-I wanted the button they would click to submit to display a message confirming their submission.
+I wanted the button they would click to submit to display an alert confirming their submission.
 * **Implementation**: I used Bootstrap and some jQuery to make this happen, along with assistance from Simen and a very patient tutor.
 * **Result**: The Contact Us modal, button and form all work as intended and are easy to navigate.